ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-30-fast-style-transfer.markdown

   <img src="{{site.url}}/assets/images/fast_style_transfer/style_images.png"/>
 </p>

 Each network was trained with 80,000 training images taken from the [Microsoft COCO dataset](http://mscoco.org/) and resized to 256×256 pixels.
 Training was carried out for 100,000 iterations with a batch size of 4 and took approximately 12 hours on a GTX 1080 GPU.

-Here are some of the style transfers I was able to generate:
+Using the trained networks to generate style transfers **took only 5 seconds on a CPU**.
+Here are some of the images I was able to generate:

 <p align="center" style="margin-top:2em;margin-bottom:2em;">
   <img src="{{site.url}}/assets/images/fast_style_transfer/tensorflow_results.png"/>